RetroDECK/ES-DE/USERGUIDE.md

 **VRAM limit**

 The amount of video RAM to use for the application.
 Defaults to 128 MiB which seems to work fine most of the time.
 The allowed range is 80 to 1024 MiB.
-If you try to set it lower or higher than this by passing such values as command line parameters or edit the es_settings.cfg file manually, ES will log a warning and automatically adjust the value within the allowable range.
+If you try to set it lower or higher than this by passing such values as command line parameters or edit the es_settings.cfg file manually, ES-DE will log a warning and automatically adjust the value within the allowable range.

 **Fullscreen mode (requires restart) - Unix only**

 This gives you a choice between Normal and Borderless modes.
-With the borderless being more seamless as the ES window will always stay on top of other windows so the taskbar will not be visible when launching and returning from games.
+With the borderless being more seamless as the ES-DE window will always stay on top of other windows so the taskbar will not be visible when launching and returning from games.
 It will however break the alt-tab application switching of your window manager.
-For normal fullscreen mode, if a lower resolution than the screen resolution has been set via the --resolution command line argument, ES will render in full screen at the lower resolution.
-If a higher resolution than the screen resolution has been set, ES will run in a window.
-For the borderless mode, any changes to the resolution will make ES run in a window.
+For normal fullscreen mode, if a lower resolution than the screen resolution has been set via the --resolution command line argument, ES-DE will render in full screen at the lower resolution.
+If a higher resolution than the screen resolution has been set, ES-DE will run in a window.
+For the borderless mode, any changes to the resolution will make ES-DE run in a window.

 **When to save metadata**